sammurraytuesta/Cancer-Classifier/README.md

 </details>

 ## Machine Learning Framework
-The algorithm for CancerClassifier uses previously observed data to make predictions about new data, this can also be referred to as a machine learning framework where two phases occur to correctly compute or predict the malignancy of a tumor.
+The algorithm for Cancer Classifier uses previously observed data to make predictions about new data, this can also be referred to as a machine learning framework where two phases occur to correctly compute or predict the malignancy of a tumor.
 This rule-based classifier is split into two phases: Training and Testing.

 ### Training
 In the training phase, the program will “learn” the average value each attribute (e.g. area, smoothness, etc.) among the malignant tumors as well as “learn” the average value of each attribute among benign tumors.
 It will then compute the midpoint for each attribute and add it to a collection.
 This collection of midpoints, one for each attribute, is our classifier.